 CyberCorps SFS Spring Meeting at UMBC

-Six CyberCorps Scholarship for Service (SFS) students from Montgomery College and Prince George’s Community College will present their results solving IT security problems for their county governments.
-In spring 2017, these students worked collaboratively in a special applied research course at their school to help their county government.
-In fall 2017, these students will transfer to UMBC to complete their four-year degrees.
+Scholarship for Service (SFS) students from UMBC, Montgomery College (MC), and Prince George’s Community College (PGCC) will present their results solving IT security problems for their universities, county governments, and local companies.
 This activity is part of a pioneering program centered at UMBC to extend SFS scholarships to community college students.
+In January 2020, all SFS scholars at UMBC, PGCC, and MC worked collaboratively to analyze the security of a custom shadow-IT software application to query research grant information

-Host: Alan T. Sherman () is a professor of computer science and Director of the UMBC Center for Information Security and Assurance (CISA), which center is responsible for UMBC’s designation as a National Center of Academic Excellence in Cyber Defense Education and Cyber Defense Research.
+Host Alan T. Sherman () is a professor of computer science and Director of the UMBC Center for Information Security and Assurance, which center is responsible for UMBC’s designation as a National Center of Academic Excellence in Cyber Defense Education and Cyber Defense Research.

 Joe Roundy is the Cybersecurity Program Manager at Montgomery College, Germantown.

-Support for this event is provided in part by the National Science Foundation under SFS Grant 1241576.
+Support for this event is provided in part by the National Science Foundation under SFS grant DGE-1753681 and by the Department of Defense under CySP grant H98230-19-1-0308.